novazor/Solo-Projects/README.md

 ![PDF Copilot UI](pdf_copilot/pdf_copilot_screenshot.png)
 _^ Screenshot of a sample use.
 [Click here for a brief YouTube demo.](https://youtu.be/zy974ldHlfQ)_
-- This is a small chatbot assistant app!
+- This is a small chatbot assistant app that can run on a medium-high end PC!
 Upload a PDF, ask any questions about it, and get a short answer with the exact page references used.
 - Automatically splits long documents and builds a fast, reusable search index (FAISS) so results stay quick even for large files (saved locally).
 - Runs with a local model (Mistral Instruct, ~8b parameters).
 - Built entirely with Python + Streamlit for the UI, PyMuPDF for PDF text, and a lightweight vector search engine (FAISS).